-We hope you all had a lovely summer and have settled back into the school day routine well.
+Myself and the Year 6 team hope you have all had a wonderful, relaxed Christmas and are settling back into the routine of school well.

 I would like to take this opportunity to introduce myself as the year 6C class teacher.
 I am Miss Cummiskey and working alongside me to support, care for and nurture your child is Mrs Nishimwe.

 A little about me: This year I am looking forward to getting back into fitness and I am going to be climbing Snowdon later in the year but until then I can keep my 4pm chocolate treat!
 Mrs Nishimwe is also looking forward to scaling another mountain at Dol-y-Moch, with her suitcase this time!

 Miss Cummiskey and Mrs Nishimwe